read here

 Sugars: 6.8 (g) 8 % GDA

-Prepare the béchamel sauce following our instructions or your recipe.
-Let it cool and then add the egg yolk and stir very well.
+Let it cool and then add egg yolk and stir very well.

-Meanwhile cook the penne until al dente stage following our instructions.
+... cook penne until al dente stage.

-Preheat oven to 200 °C (400°F).
 Grease a deep baking pan (not too large) using half the butter.

-Drain the penne and toss them with half the béchamel sauce.
 Make a first layer of penne, sprinkle them with a tablespoon of Parmesan, some béchamel and very little pieces of butter.
-Keep on making other layers in the same way until you finish all the ingredients.
-Remember to cover the surface with the remaining Parmesan, butter and béchamel.

 Serve hot.